Bundling Home and Auto Insurance: Average Savings & Best Companies

 Key Pinch Points

-• Bundle discounts typically save consumers 15–25% on combined premiums
+• Bundle discounts typically save 10–25% on combined premiums in 2026

 • Always compare total annual cost, not just the discount percentage

-• Bundling simplifies claims — one call, one adjuster, possible single deductible
+• Bundling simplifies claims: one call, one adjuster, possible single deductible

 Compare Home Insurance Plans in Ohio